EXCLUSIVE-Credit Suisse chairman's comments draw scrutiny from financial watchdog -sources

 "Whatever the case, this is yet another inglorious chapter in the history of Credit Suisse."

-Credit Suisse said clients withdrew 110.5 billion Swiss francs ($119.65 billion) from Switzerland's second-largest bank, in the last three months of 2022 when it reported its annual results on Feb.
-9.
+Credit Suisse said on Feb.
+9, when it reported its annual results, that clients withdrew 110.5 billion Swiss francs ($119.65 billion) from Switzerland's second-largest bank in the last three months of 2022.

-The outflows reported by the bank exceeded market expectations and rounded off a weak set of results that led to the stock falling about 15% on the day.
+Those outflows exceeded market expectations and rounded off a weak set of results that led to the stock falling about 15% on the day.

-In response to a question on the distribution of withdrawals in the period Chief Executive Ulrich Koerner told analysts that day that more than 85% of the outflows in the last quarter happened in October and November, according to a transcript of the call.
+In response to a question on the distribution of withdrawals in the period, Chief Executive Ulrich Koerner told analysts that day that more than 85% of the outflows in the last quarter were in October and November, according to a transcript of the call.

 Responding to a Reuters request for comment on the Feb.
 9 results, Finma said in a statement that while Credit Suisse's liquidity buffers had a stabilising effect, the regulator "monitors banks very closely during such situations," referring to the outflows, which "were indeed significant" in the fourth quarter.
 It did not elaborate further.